Trump's ‘One Big, Beautiful Bill’ With Trillions in Tax Cuts: House Moves Forward

 "We can put it all together, one big up-or-down vote, which can save the country, quite literally, because there are so many elements to it,” Johnson said in a Fox News interview.

-On February 25, the House passed a budget blueprint proposing $4.5 trillion in tax cuts, a $4 trillion debt limit increase, and approximately $2 trillion in budget cuts.
-Regarding the blueprint, which is just an initial step toward eventual legislation, House leaders stated in a release, "Today, House Republicans moved Congress closer to delivering on President Trump's full America First agenda --- not just parts of it."
+Regarding their blueprint, which is just an initial step toward eventual legislation, House leaders stated in a release, "Today, House Republicans moved Congress closer to delivering on President Trump's full America First agenda --- not just parts of it."

-The House GOP budget blueprint includes potentially hundreds of billions in Medicaid cuts over the next decade to help finance tax cuts that primarily benefit high-income earners.
+The GOP budget blueprint includes potentially hundreds of billions in Medicaid cuts over the next decade to help finance tax cuts that primarily benefit high-income earners.
 However, once fleshed out, the proposal could face opposition from some Republican lawmakers concerned about the impact on Medicaid recipients in their districts, and critics argue it could lead to millions losing healthcare coverage.

-Additionally, the slim five-seat Republican majority in the House leaves little room for dissent within the party, and the bill's complexity will likely make it difficult to reach a consensus on all aspects of an eventual reconciliation bill.
+Additionally, the slim Republican majority in the House leaves little room for dissent within the party, and the bill's complexity will likely make it difficult to reach a consensus on all aspects of an eventual reconciliation bill.

 Related